marcguery/varif/README.md

 ## Missing data

-Variants with too many missing (because of insufficient depth) or heterozygous (ASP between maxRSP and minVSP) genotypes can be filtered out respectively with `--max-missing` and `--max-heterozygous` (default 1) which discards alleles if one group has more missing/heterozygous genotypes than the selected proportion.
+Variants with too many missing (because of insufficient depth) or heterozygous (VAF between maxRSP and minVSP) genotypes can be filtered out respectively with `--max-missing` and `--max-heterozygous` (default 1) which discards alleles if one group has more missing/heterozygous genotypes than the selected proportion.

 ## Population Minor Allele Frequencies (MAF)